Timothy R. Brick, PhD

 OpenMx is intended to be the statistical development platform for the next twenty years or more.
 It's designed to do a lot of the things that Structural Equation Modelers like to do.
 More than that, it's intended to be easy for upcoming researchers to use to develop and implement new methods.

-I'm the primary back-end developer on the OpenMx Project.
+I'm one of the primary developers of OpenMx.
 Along with Steven Boker, Michael Neale, Michael Spiegel, Ryne Estabrook, and Hermine Maes, I'm a member of the core development team.
-My focus is primarily on the C back-end.
-OpenMx went to 1.0 in October 2010.
+OpenMx 2.0 will be released any day now.